BAK2K3/hard-drivers/README.md

 ### Modals

 **Modals are implemented into the site to provide an additional degree of interactivity.** They layer content where necessary, so as to not compress too much information into a single location.
-The modals either contain the package table, or a thank you message once the user has completed and submitted the enquiry form.
+The modals either contain the Package Table, or a Thank You message once the user has completed and submitted the Enquire Form.

 ### Viewport Control